Can Apple Cider Vinegar Help With Weight-Loss?

 I’ve been drinking apple cider vinegar myself for over a year and I've been really impressed with the results.
 But there are definitely some things I wish I had known before starting.
 So, if you’re interested in trying out apple cider vinegar as weight-loss plan, you might find some of my tips and suggestions below helpful.

-You don't need to drink very much to get its weight loss benefits.
-Just mix 2 teaspoons of apple cider vinegar to a cup (16 ounces) of water and drink the mixture between one and three times a day, ideally before a meal.
+You don't need to drink very much apple cider vinegar to get its weight-loss benefits.
+Just mix 2 teaspoons of apple cider vinegar to a cup (8 ounces) of water and drink the mixture between one and three times a day, ideally before a meal.
 I prefer to drink it first thing in the morning after waking up and then an hour before each meal.

 How Often Should I Take ACV?

 If you are just starting out, I’d suggest starting off slow.
 Add a single teaspoon to a cup of water initially, and drink it only once a day.
 That way, you can get used to the taste and make sure your stomach can handle the acidity.
 Gradually increase the dosage to two and then three teaspoons and increase the frequency to twice a day.
 If you don't like the taste, you can add a bit of honey to it.